Peter Frederik Rist: Non-fiction Works

-He was most famously known a writer as during the his career in the long Helsingør garrison, he often had leave to the capital, where i.a.
+He was most famously known a writer as during his career in the long Helsingør garrison, he often had leave to the capital, where i.a.
 Georg Brandes' lectures inspired him to produce poetry.
 He wrote a lot but he seemed easily captivated by self-critical discouragement, and all that was written was burned.
 He made his writing debut as a historical writer.
 After partially exploiting his historical studies in some popular journal treatises, in 1884 he published his vivid depictions of the 18th-century military service with the publication of From the Boot Age.
 Later he became co-editor of the deserving popular historical magazine Musæum in 1889.
 Just as he from 1888 had become an employee of Messages from the War Archives and from 1896 became head of the General Staff's war history works.
 He then published the book Olaf Rye's Saga (1899), which is a depiction based on letters, etc. In 1890, he was an editor on the book series Soldier Reading and in 1896, arranged the garrison library.
 Until his death, he was co-editor of the book series Memoirer og Breve (51 volumes, 1905–1927).

-Fiction Works
+Fiction works

 As a fiction writer, he has regularly resorted to his historical studies as a way to either seek refuge from fanaticism or to satisfy readers in a relaxed fashion as a slight inclination for the strange or perhaps simply to discern the occasional oppositional tendency through an old-fashioned costume.
 Thus, some larger and smaller historical short stories and historical pastiches have been created such as the book Pagebreve in 1898.
 His poetic debut book was A Recruit from 64 (1889).
 In the book, it contains a depiction of the brutal conditions of the war as well as a twist ending by the end.
 There were also a number of silhouettes of Danish commanders and privates and an extraordinarily vivid depiction of the sufferings of the war and of the way people deal with them.
 The publication was considered to be both fresh and gripping which encouraged Rist to publish the short story collection Soldiers (1890).
 Details were a notable factor within Rist's works as in the short story collection Jonathan (1894) with the depeiction of the young officer's light intoxication or in After Dybbøl (1892) where the story contained a depiction of a newly baked lieutenant's naive first love.
 In the latter however, Rist's drawing abilities has been criticized for a lack of a greater ability to give the color of environments and a lack to bring figures to life with healthy strokes.
 His last notable work was Månsson from Skaane which was published in 1903.